SigmaRS/OldArrowsNBows/README.md

-* If you don't want to compile, you can also download pre-compiled artifacts by [clicking here](https://github.com/SigmaRS/OldArrowsNBows/releases).
+* If you don't want to compile, you can also download pre-compiled artifacts in the [releases page](https://github.com/SigmaRS/OldArrowsNBows/releases) or [SpigotMC](https://www.spigotmc.org/resources/oldarrowsnbows.69456/).
+Just move the jar to the plugins folder.